Radiosurgery (album)

-Radiosurgery is the seventh studio album by American rock band New Found Glory.
-It was first released on October 3, 2011, in Europe, before its US release on October 4 through independent label Epitaph Records.
+Radiosurgery is the eighth studio album by American rock band New Found Glory.
+It was first released in Australia on September 30, 2011 before being released on October 3, 2011 in Europe, and in the US on October 4 through independent label Epitaph Records.
 It is the band's final studio album to feature founding guitarist Steve Klein.
 To follow up predecessor Not Without a Fight (2009), the band began writing new material during their stint on the 2010 Honda Civic Tour.
 After self-producing a set of demos and contacting long-term record producer Neal Avron, the band went on to record the album in Avron's home recording studio over a period of three months in 2011.
 The quintet set out to write an album that paid homage to classic punk rock records that first inspired them to form a band during the 1990s.
 Listening extensively to the likes of early Green Day and Ramones, New Found Glory strove to create a sound that could "bridge the gap" between old and new generations of the genre.

 The album title is a reference to the actual medical procedure radiosurgery, with the lyrics directly influenced by a troubled divorce suffered within the band.
 Radiosurgery was written as a concept album about the different emotions an individual goes through after a separation, including feelings of regret, sadness, and insanity.
 The band looked up several brain surgeries, settling on Radiosurgery, using the idea that instead of using the procedure to remove a tumor from the brain, it could remove memories.

 The first official single from the album was title track "Radiosurgery", released on August 2, 2011 Upon its release, Radiosurgery was a moderate commercial success, debuting at number twenty six on the Billboard 200, number four on the Top Independent Albums chart, and number one on the Hard Rock Albums chart.
 The album was also well received by music critics, who noted its throwback sound and infectious songwriting, seeing it receive various accolades from within the rock music community.